j7m4/infra-bed/README.md

-# OpenTelemetry Profiling with Grafana Pyroscope
+# Infrastructure Testbed with code spikes

 > ⚠️ **PROOF OF CONCEPT** ⚠️
 >